alshedivat/al-folio/_pages/personal.md

 * Salsa/Bachata and trying out new dance forms (excited about electroswing right now!)
 * Origami
+* Playing my ukulele
+* Knitting
+* Training for a half-marathon
 * Reading fiction, poetry and creative non-fiction (major highlights below)
 * Playing board games like Catan, Spirit Island and Betrayal at the House on the Hill
 * Solving [linguistics puzzles](https://ioling.org/)